Main Contributors to TheTechMentor.com:

 So where should I begin?

-If you are wanting to learn more about becoming a computer tech, learn to build computer networks, retrieve lost data or whatever, head over to our home page (click the logo) and our blog and check out our content.
+If you are wanting to learn more about becoming a computer tech, learn to build computer networks, retrieve lost data or whatever, head over to our home page (or click the logo on any article) and our blog and check out our content.

 On the right hand side of most articles you can find links to our most recent articles, our most popular articles, and further below that a search bar.
 You should be able to find it with the right search term!